|

 She still plays darts very well.

-will not tell you the truth/They will probably not tell
+will not tell you the truth/They will probably not tell you the truth.

-I definitely won’t go/I definitely will not go/I
+I definitely won't go/I definitely will not go/I will definitely not go.

-not an easy question/This is certainly not an easy question.
+This certainly isn't an easy question/This certainly is not an easy question/This is certainly not an easy question.

-He certainly does not love her.
+He certainly9 does not love her.

 a This car is reliable. (still)

-b I don’t know anything about cars. (really) [= I have not
+b I don't know anything about cars. (really10) [= I have not the foggiest idea about cars.]

 c She won’t come. (surely) [= I do not think she will come.]